Reviews You Can Rely On

 Our Verdict

 The Brita Large 10-Cup Pitcher is a simple, high-capacity option that's great for anyone who wants better-tasting tap water without much hassle.
 It fits easily in fridge doors, has a convenient flip-up lid, and the filter is easy to swap out.
-It does a decent job reducing chlorine, uranium, and even some lead, though it's not perfect for tougher contaminants like PFNA or extreme water concerns.
+It does a decent job reducing chlorine, uranium, and some lead, though it's not perfect.
+For contaminants like PFAS chemicals, arsenic, or trace minerals, it removes some, but not as much as we'd like.
 For everyday use, it's an affordable way to make city water taste cleaner.

 REASONS TO BUY